arozhkov/jimi-robot/README.md

 ## Ideas behind this project
-It's not that difficult to collect JMX counters, the difficulty is to make configuration and maintenance of the collector simple.
-I'm not talking about getting HeepFreeSize from one or tree servers. _Having said that, it's even harder to make good use of collected data._
+It's not that difficult to collect JMX counters, the difficulty is to make configuration, maintenance and integration with other tools simple. _Having said that, it's even harder to make good use of collected data._

 ## Features